 Calculate and report the number of speed violations in all sections as defined in Table 13.6 in paragraph 13.4.
 The computation of speed violations shall include all types of events (dwell, acceleration, cruising, and deceleration);

-Failure to run Trip #10 of the WLTP-Brake cycle (cooling adjustment section) or the entire WLTP-Brake cycle (bedding and emissions measurement section) within the speed tolerances defined in this paragraph shall result in an invalid brake emissions test.
+Failure to run Trip #10 of the WLTP-Brake cycle (cooling adjustment section) during any section ( (cooling air adjustment, bedding or emissions measurement section) within the speed tolerances defined in this paragraph shall result in an invalid brake emissions test.

 Number of Deceleration Events